bgnkim/ScalaNetwork/README.md

 ## Download

-Currently ScalaNetwork supports Scala version 2.10, 2.11<sup>Experimental</sup>.
+Currently ScalaNetwork supports Scala version 2.10 ~ 2.11.

+* Stable Release is 0.1.3
+* Snapshot Release is 0.1.4-SNAPSHOT

 If you are using SBT, add a dependency as described below: